 What Is Audiometric Testing

 OSHA approved audiometric testing is an important component of an occupational hearing conservation program.
 It is the process of tracking and managing a worker’s hearing health over time.
 The programs starts with the production of a baseline audiogram, followed by annual hearing testing, protection training, and follow-up procedures.
 The baseline test is just that – a starting point from which all other annual hearing tests are compared.
 Once a baseline has been established it is the employer’s responsibility to ensure that each year the employee has a hearing test and that if there has been any shift as compared to the baseline audiogram, the employee is immediately sent for follow up treatment.
 Tracking and managing these shifts is a critically important component of the program.

 For decades, companies had two choices for performing annual occupational hearing testing.
-They could either bring in a hearing health professional who would administer the tests in a small, enclosed sound booth or they could send staff out to see a licensed professional.
+They could either bring in a mobile hearing testing services company who would administer the tests in a small, enclosed sound booth or they could send staff out to see a licensed professional.
 Both of these options are time consuming, expensive and not overly convenient for the employees.
 But it was the only way to ensure OSHA compliant standards were being met.
 That is, until now.

 Occupational Hearing Testing: Healthcare Meets Technology